Leont/app-prove6/README.md

          --trap         Trap Ctrl-C and print summary on interrupt.
          --help         Display this help
          --version      Display the version
+		 --loose        Use inconsistencies in subtests in the reort

 Options that take arguments: